Baked Peppermint Mocha Donuts

 How to Make Baked Chocolate Peppermint Donuts

-One of the reasons I prefer to make cake donuts are because of all the flavor possibilities.
+One of the reasons I prefer to make cake donuts is because of all the flavor possibilities.
 Yeast donut dough is almost all the same; as a result, most of the flavor comes from the glaze.

 Much like a cake, this is a simple whisk-by-hand dough (no mixer necessary!).
 We’ll transfer the dough into a piping bag or plastic bag with the end snipped off — heads up, this dough is thick.
 Pipe the dough into a donut pan, bake for 10 minutes, and then cool.

 Once fully cooled, we’ll give the donuts a little bath in a peppermint glaze for an extra boost of flavor.